NicolasHug/Surprise/README.md

 [guidelines](https://github.com/NicolasHug/Surprise/blob/master/.github/CONTRIBUTING.md))
 and send pull requests!

-For any bug or issue, please use the GitHub [project page](https://github.com/NicolasHug/Surprise).
+For any bug or issue about surprise, please use the GitHub [project page](https://github.com/NicolasHug/Surprise).